-Swing and day traders don’t have long time horizons when it comes to picking stocks.
+Day and swing traders don’t have long time horizons when it comes to picking stocks.
+In order to have a better idea of stock movement, many traders look for breakout chart patterns.
 Swing and day trading require different skills and techniques, but the common theme is that stocks aren’t held for very long.
 Stocks that are held for days or even mere minutes require a certain level of volatility for trading to be successful.
 Buy-and-hold investors can watch stocks slowly ascend over time with little interest in the market’s daily fluctuations.
 Plus, holding for longer than a year gives you a nice tax break (at least for the time being).

 If you’re looking for ways to uncomplicate your tax bill, short-term trading definitely isn’t one of them.
 Day and swing traders need to have different profit goals than buy-and-hold investors since taxes take a bigger bite out of the pie when stocks are held less than a year.
 That’s why short-term traders look for breakout stocks, but the trick is figuring out which stocks are primed to breakout before the move occurs.